 - Practice and play out of Stamford Twin Rinks, Darien Ice House and New Canaan Winter Club

 - Usually includes 40-60 games per season.
 Most teams will not play during Christmas break, but may require players to participate in practices/games during the February break

 - Two weeknight practices and two weekend games

-- Scheduled skills sessions approximately every two weeks
+- Scheduled skills sessions throughout the season

 - Dedicated Goalie Clinics and Goaltending Program